 Darnauer focused on program expansion, including the initiation of the Good News Children's Day Care Center, the broadening of wilderness services, and expansion into mental health services for children, primarily in Delaware.
-He also established a connection with the Pennsylvania Council of Children's Services.

 In the 1994 reorganization, as the two divisions of Services to Children and Families and Services to Older Persons were merged into a single program division, Darnauer became corporate developer for children's services, with a focus on creating new programs on the territory of the Delaware-Maryland Synod.
+That position ended with the retirement of Darnauer in 1995; however, a new position responsible for overall program development was created about a year later.